Lagarfljót Worm: Description and habitat

 A sightseeing boat named Lagarfljótsormurinn, which began operations on the lake in 1999, and the Gunnar Gunnarsson Institution in Skriðuklaustur seek to preserve the traditions of the Lagarfljót Worm for cultural and tourism purposes.

 2012 video

 In February 2012, the Icelandic national broadcaster, RÚV, published a video thought to show the Lagarfljót Worm swimming in snow-covered icy water.
-But according to a frame-by-frame analysis of the footage by Finland-based researcher Miisa McKeown, the filmed object actually made no progress through the water, although optical illusion made it appear to propel itself forward.
+But according to a frame-by-frame analysis of the footage by Finland-based researcher Miisa McKeown, the filmed object actually made no progress through the water, although optical illusion made it appear as though it was propelling itself forward.
 The phenomenon could be explained by a flimsy inanimate object (such as a frozen fish net) being moved by rapid current.
 Despite this, in 2012, an Icelandic panel voted by a 7-to-6 margin to authenticate the video as genuine, awarding money to the filmmaker.
 This received criticism as an attempt to attract cryptotourism visitors.

 In August 2014, an Icelandic truth commission reported that members were divided about the video but saw no reason to doubt the existence of the creature.